Please update your browser

 To make the letter whirl more, repeat the effect.

-From the Control menu, add a “repeat 10” block around the “change effect” block.
+From the control menu, add a repeat 10 block

 The repeat block is a type of loop.